Nik Turner interview about Hawkwind

-In 80’s you experimented a lot with Inner City Unit.
-What would you say about the band…you mixed a lot of things together…
+In the 1980s you experimented a lot with Inner City Unit.

 Inner City Unit was a very exciting band, coming after the chilled out Sphynx, It was high energy, satirical, political, intelligent, musical punk, exciting, awesome, completely mad, doing all the same things I ever did, confrontational political protests and benefits, objet trouve attitude, with a keen sense of humour, and clever lyrics and outrageous gigs, hanging severed body parts from the gantries, mock bomb scares, giving away thousands of pounds of forged money, having dead flower fights with the audiences, recording 5 albums, putting up my Pyramid Stage, and playing every year at Stonehenge Festival, and much, much more.

-In 90’s you recorded another very interesting album titled Sphynx with Helious Creed.
-How was it to record with him?
+In 1990s you recorded Sphynx with Helious Creed.

 In the past years you had two projects, Space Ritual and Nik Turner Band…

 ‘Space Ritual’ is a cool band, all ex-members of Hawkwind, playing songs I wrote with Hawkwind, some Robert Calvert material, and my newer material, which we recorded on the Space Ritual ‘Otherworld’ album.